opencomputeproject/SAI/doc/NAT/SAI-NAT-API.md

 > set_switch_attribute() API is used to enable/disable NAT feature.

 ## 4.0 Enable Traps for SNAT and DNAT Miss Packets
-Following two traps are added to hostif.
-Hostif driver MUST enable these traps for SNAT and DNAT miss in hw for receiving the packets.
+Following three traps are added to hostif.
+Hostif driver MUST enable these traps for SNAT, DNAT and HAIRPIN miss in hw for receiving the packets.
-SNAT/DNAT/HARIPIN miss packets are received on a regular netdev channel to the application.
+SNAT/DNAT/HAIRPIN miss packets are received on a regular netdev channel to the application.

 - “SAI_HOSTIF_TRAP_TYPE_SNAT_MISS”
 - “SAI_HOSTIF_TRAP_TYPE_DNAT_MISS”